 - Paths will be cut through the grass in suitable places for people to enjoy walking, exercise and nature which improves mental health and quality of life.

 - In Sept/Oct the grass will be cut and left for 2-3 weeks to allow the seed to disperse ready for the next year

 - The grass will then be lifted and baled to remove it as a source of fertility (wildflowers thrive in less fertile conditions) and to keep the area looking tidy

 - The harvested grass will then be used for feeding animals, composting and possible conversion to fuel.

-From 16 November 2020 until 31 December 2020, you can take part in our discussion on the future of maintained grasslands.
+From 16 November 2020 until 31 December 2020, we ran an online survey to allow people to share their views on the future of maintained grasslands.